PavlosAdamakis/MCP-TRIAL/README.md

 ##  Why MCP?

-MCP stands for **Model Content Protocol**.
+MCP stands for **Model Context Protocol**.
 It simulates a structured, agent-like messaging system that mimics AI-to-AI communication.
 In this project:

 * The Web UI acts as **WebUser**.
 * Messages are dispatched to **OpsAgent**.